dougblack/dougblack.io/markdown/metaclasses.md

 Eventually, I opened up a pull request that removed the metaclasses entirely.
 My coworkers excitedly +1'd and we merged.

-Metaclasses just aren't worth it.
+Metaclasses are way cool, but just aren't worth it.

 ## Questions?